pokho/PocketFlow-Template-Typescript/README.md

 You can customize this template to fit your specific needs by:

 1. Modifying the TypeScript configuration in `tsconfig.json`
-2. Updating ESLint rules in `.eslintrc.json`
+2. Updating ESLint rules in `eslint.config.mjs`
-3. Adjusting Prettier settings in `.prettierrc`
+3. Configuring the build process in `tsup.config.ts`
 4. Adding more dependencies to `package.json`
+5. Setting up environment variables using `.env` (see `.env.example`)

 ## License